-Local authorities, with the help of other organisations as appropriate, have a duty to make enquires under section 47 of the Children Act 1989 if they have reasonable cause to suspect that a child is suffering, or is likely to suffer, significant harm.
-Such enquiries enable them to decide whether they should take any action to safeguard and promote the child's welfare and must be initiated where there are concerns about maltreatment, including all forms of abuse and neglect, female genital mutilation or other so-called honour-based violence, and extra-familial threats like radicalisation and sexual exploitation.
+Local authorities, with the help of other organisations as appropriate, have a duty to make enquiries under section 47 of the Children Act 1989 if they have reasonable cause to suspect that a child is suffering, or is likely to suffer, significant harm.
+Such enquiries enable them to decide whether they should take any action to safeguard and promote the child's welfare and must be initiated where there are concerns about maltreatment, including all forms of abuse and neglect, female genital mutilation or other so-called honour-based violence, and extrafamilial threats like radicalisation and sexual exploitation.

-28. Submitting Child Protection referrals
+30. Submitting Child Protection referrals

-All Child Protection referrals should be made to the Multi-Agency Safeguarding Hub (MASH) by completing a Multi-Agency Contact Form (MAC Form) and submitting it to the MASH at mash@warwickshire.gov.uk.
+All Child Protection referrals for children living in Warwickshire should be made to the Integrated Front Door by completing a Multi-Agency Contact (MAC) Form and submitting it to the Integrated Front Door at triagehub@warwickshire.gov.uk.
 The form can also be completed online.

-All urgent child protection referrals, i.e. where there is an immediate concern about a child's safety, should be made in the first instance by telephoning the MASH on 01926 414144.
+All urgent child protection referrals, i.e. where there is an immediate concern about a child's safety, should be made in the first instance by telephoning the Integrated Front Door on 01926 414144.
 This should be followed by the submission of a MAC Form as above.

 NB If a child is already the subject of an open case to Children's Social Care, the DSL will have the name and contact details of the allocated social worker.
-Further child protection concerns about any child in those circumstances must be referred directly to the allocated social worker, not to the MASH.
+Further child protection concerns about any child in those circumstances must be referred directly to the allocated social worker, not to the Integrated Front Door.
 Again, where there is an immediate concern about a child's safety, the DSL should contact the social worker by telephone in the first instance.
-Any difficulties in contacting the social worker must be escalated to their line manager, not to the MASH.
+Any difficulties in contacting the social worker must be escalated to their line manager, not to the Integrated Front Door.